 1.5 ITS and XLIFF

 ITS 2.0 has no normative dependency on [XLIFF] (XML Interchange File format).
-Nevertheless, important usage scenarios for ITS 2.0 are 1) XLIFF generation with e.g. HTML as an input file containing ITS 2.0 metadata, and 2) Direct representation of ITS 2.0 data categories within XLIFF files.
+Nevertheless, important usage scenarios for ITS 2.0 are 1) XLIFF generation with e.g., HTML as an input file containing ITS 2.0 metadata, and 2) Direct representation of ITS 2.0 data categories within XLIFF files.
 See [MLW US IMPL] for more information on these and other usage scenarios for ITS 2.0.
 For both scenarios, a non-normative definition of how to represent ITS 2.0 data categories in XLIFF 1.2 or XLIFF 2.0 is being defined within the Internationalization Tag Set Interest Group.
 Readers of this specification are encouraged to evaluate whether that mapping fulfills their needs and to provide comments in the ITS IG mailing list (public archive).

 1.6 Out of Scope